Eurofighter Typhoon procurement: Colombia

+Airbus has offered new Eurofighters and Spain used ones as part as a bid for new jet fighters.
+In 2022, as it was competing against the Rafale, the bid was cancelled.
+In September 2022, a new tender process was launched, and the Spanish Air Force offere 12-16 second-hand Eurofighter Typhoon Tranche 2.

+As October 2024, the Gripen E/F seems to be the favoured choice by Colombia.

 Denmark

 Denmark has joined the Joint Strike Fighter program as a Level 3 partner in 2002.
 The Royal Danish Air Force is replacing its fleet of 48 aging F-16AM and F-16BMs.

 Denmark's members of parliament were not expected to vote on a purchase of the F-35A before 2014, and were considering alternatives such as the JAS 39 Gripen NG and the F/A-18E/F Super Hornet, while the consortium behind the Eurofighter Typhoon withdrew in 2007.

 On 13 March 2013, Denmark restarted their selection process for 30 new fighter aircraft.
 Candidates include the two-seated F/A-18F Super Hornet, and Eurofighter Typhoon, with the F-35A remaining as a candidate.

 On 9 June 2016, the Danish defence committee agreed to purchase 27 F-35As to succeed the F-16 for US$3 billion.

 Finland

 In June 2015, a working group set up by the Finnish MoD proposed starting the so-called HX Fighter Program to replace the Air Force's current fleet of ageing F/A-18 Hornet, which would reach the end of their service life by the end of the 2020s.
 The group recognises five potential types: Boeing F/A-18E/F Advanced Super Hornet, Dassault Rafale, Eurofighter Typhoon, Lockheed Martin F-35A and Saab JAS-39E/F Gripen.

 The request for information concerning the HX Fighter Program was sent in early 2016; the five responses were received in November 2016.
 A call for tender will be sent in spring 2018 and the buying decision is scheduled to take place in 2021.
 The Finnish newspaper Iltalehti reported that several foreign and security policy sources had confirmed the Finnish Defense Forces recommendation of the F-35 as Finland's next fighter.
 Apparently, the same sources pointed to the F-35's capability and expected long lifespan as key reasons for it winning through in favor of the rivals.
 Finland ordered the F-35 in February 2022.